arkadiew/Antarctica-Abyss/README.md

 ![Blender](https://img.shields.io/badge/Blender-3.x-orange.svg)
 ![License](https://img.shields.io/badge/License-Educational-green.svg)

-> **Note**: This project is a final diploma project for educational purposes.
+[!NOTE] This project is a final diploma project for educational purposes.
 It is under active development, and some features may be incomplete or require fixes.

 ## 📖 Project Overview